 I’m a huge believer in building a school-wide reading community.
-Today, I want to share ten simple ways to promote reading in the classroom and across the school to help your students develop a lifelong love of literature!
+Today, I want to share ten simple ways to support reading in the classroom and across the school.
+I hope these tips help your students develop a true love of reading!

 Read.
-And Read.
+Read again.
 Then read some more.
 You read.
 They read.
 Everybody reads.
 Are you picturing that Oprah meme?

-But seriously, we have to promote reading by actually doing it.
-That means making – and protecting – time each and every day for reading.
-This means independent reading, literature circles, buddy reading, chapter book read-aloud, interactive read-aloud, etc. Providing consistent opportunities to read has to be high on the priority list even on days when the fire alarm goes off or you have an assembly cutting into your instructional time.
+But seriously, we can only promote reading by actually doing it.
+That means making – and protecting – time every day for reading.
+Independent reading, literature circles, buddy reading, chapter book read-alouds, interactive read-alouds… it’s all good.
+Providing consistent opportunities to read has to be high on the priority list even on days when fire drills and assemblies cut into instructional time.

-How do we reach every reader in our classroom or school?
+How do we reach every reader?
 We can start by providing students a variety of high-quality literature in which they not only see themselves reflected, but learn about other people’s experiences, too.
 Making diverse books available creates an opportunity for students to connect to characters like them.
 That is huuuuuuge.
 And it also exposes them to new experiences and stories that they might not see otherwise!

-If you haven’t taken a close look at your classroom library or school library recently, now’s the time.
-Are diverse characters shown on the covers?
-Do the main characters in the story come from a variety of backgrounds?
-Do you have books written by diverse authors?
+If you haven’t taken a close look at your classroom or school library recently, now’s the time.
+Are diverse characters represented on the covers and in the pages?
+Do you have books written by authors of all backgrounds?
 Are a range of viewpoints expressed in your fiction books?
 Will the community you serve feel represented by the books on your shelves?
+Do you highlight and teach with a variety of books?

 3. Offer books your students want to read.

-First, you have to get to know your students as readers.
-Doing a simple reading survey at the beginning of the year, and maybe again halfway through, is a great way to get to know your kids’ interests so you can begin to match them with some great choices.
 Am I saying you should replace your entire collection every year for each new class?
 Of course not.
-But making an effort to fill your room and school with books your kids can’t put down is instrumental in growing readers!
+But making an effort to fill your room and school with books your kids can’t put down is essential in growing readers!

 4. Share about your reading life.

 Modeling reading behaviors and positive attitudes about reading can go really far.
-Reading in front of your students, telling them about the book you’re currently reading, and discussing your reading experiences is huge in helping them see that adults enjoy reading, too!
+Reading in front of your students, discussing books you’ve read, and sharing your reading experiences is huge in helping them see that adults enjoy reading, too!

 I totally get that not everyone is a reader, and I don’t think you should fake it.
-I think part of the package is being honest about what genres you like or don’t like, why you abandoned a book, or how you might be taking a break from reading right now!
-Maybe even turn it around and ask students to recommend books they think you would like!
+I’m honest with my students about what genres I like and don’t like.
+I tell them why I abandoned a certain book and even when I’m taking a break from reading at the moment.
+This is also a great opportunity to ask students to recommend books they think I’ll like!

 5. Integrate technology.

-There are tons of easy ways to use technology to promote reading, which can be especially helpful with your reluctant readers, and a lot of it is already out there waiting for you.
+Using technology to promote reading can be really engaging for all students, and a lot of it is already out there waiting for you.
 Here are a few ideas!

 - Skype with an author